skher9/Interview-Questions/Interview Questions Part 1.md

 If the promise is resolved we resolve it using .then() and if by any means it is rejected with catch the error in .catch().

+Promise.all() : It takes array of promises and returns a single promise.
+If all the promises are resolved then the final promise will be resolved but if any of the promise is rejected the final promise will be rejected.
+If the array if empty the resulting promise will be fulfilled.

+Promise.allSettled() : It takes array of promises and returns a single promise.The resulting promise will be resolved when all the promises are settled doesn't matter the outcome of individual promise.

+Promise.any() : It takes array of promises and returns a single promise.
+If any of the promise is resolved the resulting promise is resolved.
+But if all the promises in the array are rejected then the resulting promise is rejected.

 ## Question 15.

 What is Memoization?